2020PB/police-brutality/reports/Oregon.md

 ### Officer shoves reporter | August 14th

-Around midnight on August 14th, an officer confronts a journalist standing on the sidewalk.
+Around midnight on August 14th, an officer confronts a journalist standing on the sidewalk near Peninsula Park.
 The officer repeatedly shoves the journalist, striking their phone at one point.

 tags: journalist, push, shove

 id: or-portland-274

-geolocation:
+geolocation: 45.5664094,-122.6749006

 **Links**